drericha1/assistant_app/README.md

 3. App.tsx can be refactored and reduced in size.
 4. Update UI for Text/Voice option
 5. Remove mock data for demo
+6. Bug with status update feature on main page